MicrosoftDocs/learn/learn-pr/azure/incident-response-with-alerting-on-azure/includes/2-explore-azure-monitor-alert-types.md

 ## Scope of alert rules

 You can get monitoring data from across most of the Azure services, and report on it using the Azure Monitor pipeline.
-But the scope, and reach is limited or not supported in some areas.

 In the Azure Monitor pipeline, you can create alert rules for, but are not limited to: metric values, log search queries, activity log events, the health of the underlying Azure platform, and tests for website availability.

 The following alerting capabilities aren't yet available for the generation of monitoring data:

 - Activity log-based service health alerts.
 - Web availability tests using Application Insights.

 ## Managing alert rules